Uberspace/lab/source/guide_webhook.rst

 Creating a service
 ------------------

-We can create a file ``~/etc/services.webhook.ini`` with the following content (adapt the values to your own directories if you have adapted them!):
+We can create a file ``~/etc/services.d/webhook.ini`` with the following content (adapt the values to your own directories if you have adapted them!):

 .. code-block:: ini

     [program:webhook]
     directory=%(ENV_HOME)s/webhook
-    command=/home/isabell/webhook/webhook -hooks hooks.yaml -logfile webhook.log -hotreload
+    command=/home/isabell/webhook/webhook -hooks hooks.yaml -logfile %(ENV_HOME)s/logs/webhook.log -hotreload
     startsecs=15

 The :code:`-hotreload` parameter will automatically reload your hook-definitions whenever you edit them.
-This config will also write a logfile with the outputs in :code:`~/webhook/webhook.log`.
+This config will also write a logfile with the outputs in :code:`~/logs/webhook.log`.

 .. include:: includes/supervisord.rst